gianni-rg/agents-sync-tool/README.md

 A .NET global tool that manages GitHub Copilot assets from a `catalog.json` repository.

+> It is an early-stage experimental project. **It is not yet stable and/or production-ready.** The tool is functional, but it is still under active development, debugging, and testing.
+Data loss, corruption, or unexpected behavior may occur. *Use it at your own risk*.

 `AgentSync` is fully catalog-first.
 Use `import` to bring existing unmanaged assets under tracked management.
+It supports local and GitHub-backed sources, but it does not yet support other remote source types.
+It supports both repo-scoped and user-scoped installs, but it does not yet support platform-specific target discovery beyond the configured paths in `catalog.json`.
+It is designed to be extensible to other asset types, source types, and target platforms in the future.

 ## Command surface